tdwg/hc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>Recommended best practice is to use a controlled vocabulary.
-For units containing exponents, use characters from the Unicode Latin-1 Supplement character set (hex 00B2 for squared and 00B3 for cubed).</td>
+For units containing exponents, use characters from the Unicode Latin-1 Supplement character set (hex 00B2 for squared and 00B3 for cubed).
+This term has an equivalent in the dwciri: namespace that allows only an IRI as a value, whereas this term allows for any string literal value.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>